 - A game show where a contestant had to answer one answer correct or else a cute puppy would be eaten by Carl the Big, Mean Bunny.
 The puppy always ends up getting eaten.

-- The implication of Garth Brooks doing Kabuki Theater.
+- The implication of Brooks doing Kabuki Theater.

-At this final part of the episode Garth Brooks eventually does do some country music.
+In this final part of the episode, Brooks eventually does do some country music.
 But not before:

-- Fortunately, this episode did end with Garth Brooks singing an actual Country song.
+- Fortunately, this episode did end with Brooks singing an actual country song.

 Skits and intermissions in this episode included: